Honors and Awards

 The Edward B. Bunn Award for Journalistic Excellence

 This award was founded by H. M. Greenspun, editor-publisher of the Las Vegas Sun.
-Named in honor of Rev. Edward B. Bunn, S. J., Georgetown President from 1952–64 and Chancellor from 1964–72, the award, a $200 bronze medallion, is given annually to the undergraduate who makes an outstanding contribution to a student publication.
+Named in honor of the Reverend Edward B. Bunn, S. J., Georgetown President from 1952–64 and Chancellor from 1964–72, the award, a $200 bronze medallion, is given annually to the undergraduate who makes an outstanding contribution to a student publication.

 The Mallory Medal

-This medal was founded by the late Stephen Mallory ‘69, U.S. Senator from Florida, and is awarded for the best essay on the United States Constitution.
+This medal was founded by Stephen Mallory (C’1869), U.S. Senator from Florida, and is awarded for the best essay on the United States Constitution.
 The topic is selected by the Dean of College.
 The essay should embrace not less than 4,000 and not more than 5,000 words.
 There must be at least two typewritten copies of the student’s paper signed with an assumed name, together with a sealed envelope containing his/her real and assumed names.
 There must be at least two contestants.

 The Donald S. MacDonald Prize in Korean Studies

 The Donald S. MacDonald Prize annually provides $500 for the best paper on Korea written by a Georgetown undergraduate in any school.
 Papers written for any course are welcome.
 Students not specializing in Korean Studies are encouraged to compete.
 Faculty members may submit papers on behalf of their students.